gangplank/podcast-publisher/README.md

 Your input file must be a '.wav'.
 The output file will be located in the same directory as the input file, but with the .mp3 extension.

-You might want to `tail -f phantom_result.txt` to see output of the wordpress post as it goes.

-The last line of output from the program should contain the public http url to the mp3 on S3